webpack/webpack.js.org/content/concepts/configuration.md

 ## Using JSX

-In the example below JSX (React JS Markup) and Babel to create a JSON Configuration that webpack can understand.
+In the example below JSX (React JavaScript Markup) and Babel to create a JSON Configuration that webpack can understand.
 (Courtesy of [Jason Miller](https://twitter.com/_developit))

 ```javascript
 import h from 'jsxobj';